twisted/pydoctor/docs/source/docformat/google-numpy.rst

 Sections supported on a "best effort" basis:
     - ``Methods``: Items will be included into a generic "Methods" admonition.
     - ``Other Parameters``, ``Receive(s)``: Parameters described in those sections will be merged with regular parameters.
-    - Numpy-style multiple return section: elements will be listed but layout is sub optimal.
+    - Numpy-style multiple return section: elements will be listed but layout is sub optimal (but still usefull, see :py:meth:``).